dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 The most critical part is the backend.

+First make sure you have a wheel build of the backend app, download from a Github release of PA or created yourself via `uv build` on your development machine in the `backend/` directory of the git repo.
+We will assume the filename is `personal_analytics_backend-0.1.0-py3-none-any.whl`.

 We will create a system service for it, along with a dedicated user, that ensure the service is:

 * run in a secure and isolated way by a dedicated system user